RoryBarnes/InvPlane/README.rst

 .. code-block:: bash

   NumberOrbiters
+  CentralMass
   Mass SemimajorAxis Eccentricity Inclination LongitudeAscendingNode ArgumentPericenter MeanAnomaly ...

 where NumberOrbiters is the number of orbiters (don't count the primary!).
+The next line is the mass of the primary in solar masses.
 The next N lines contain the orbital elements of the orbiters in the order shown.
 The units are solar masses, AU, and degrees.

 The user specifies the output format at the command line: